katanacrimson/js-starbound/README.md

 # js-starbound

-## A collection of node.js libraries for working with Starbound files
+## A collection of node.js libraries for working with Starbound files.

 js-starbound is a metapackage to help easily work with several types of Starbound files.